The Digication Blog

 Do you wonder why talks about culture in colleges have now shifted from typical humanities course discussions to talks about defining campus culture?
 It is because schools are now intentional about building students’ strengths and abilities as individuals.

-The College of General Studies at Boston University has been very effective at creating a culture of confidence and connection at the institution.
+The College of General Studies at Boston University has effectively created a culture of confidence and connection at the institution.
 And who better to give a first-hand account of that success than the Dean of General Studies and Professor of Humanities Natalie McKnight?

 As Natalie chatted with Jeffrey Yan, Co-founder and CEO of Digication, on the Digication Scholars Conversations podcast, she let us in on Boston University’s efforts to create a culture of confidence and connection between members of the institution’s faculty and the students.